Top 5 Reasons to Finish High School Strong

 While it’s wise to start your college funding search early, take heart: there are some late-deadline scholarships still available.
 Not all of them require a copy of your high school transcript (though continuing to work hard in school can only strengthen your application), but some of them do.

 If you live in Florida, the state’s Bright Futures program can be an excellent way to help pay for college – and it requires that you maintain a certain GPA to be eligible.
 Finally, if you’ve already received scholarships or merit-based funding aid from your college or university, make sure you understand the terms and conditions of your offer as it may be impacted by your senior year performance.

-Some colleges offer competitive opportunities to incoming students – like USF’s Provost’s Scholars Program (PSP) or the Innovation Scholars program on USF’s St. Petersburg campus.
+Some colleges offer competitive opportunities to incoming students.
 These programs may come with benefits like special mentorship, internship, or job-shadowing opportunities, access to special courses, and more.
 Whether or not you’re chosen to participate may hinge on your senior grades or the number of college credits you’ve already earned.
 Keep your effort and grades up to make sure you don’t miss out.

 4. Keep Your Options Open

 Speaking of opportunities, maybe you’ve gotten into a college, but it’s not your dream school.
 Or maybe you’re happy with your college choice now, but you don’t know what the future will bring.
 Regardless of your situation, it’s good to keep your options open.
 Finishing high school strong can help you do just that.